Liupeter01/FullStackChattingDemo/README.md

    # Redis default starting with Redis 3.2.1.
    tcp-keepalive 300

-   # Apply OS-specific mechanism to mark the listening socket with the specified
-   # ID, to support advanced routing and filtering capabilities.
-   #
-   # On Linux, the ID represents a connection mark.
-   # On FreeBSD, the ID represents a socket cookie ID.
-   # On OpenBSD, the ID represents a route table ID.
-   #
-   # The default value is 0, which implies no marking is required.
-   # socket-mark-id 0

-   ################################# TLS/SSL #####################################

-   # By default, TLS/SSL is disabled.
-To enable it, the "tls-port" configuration
-   # directive can be used to define TLS-listening ports.
-To enable TLS on the
-   # default port, use:
-   #
-   # port 0
-   # tls-port 6379

-   # Configure a X.509 certificate and private key to use for authenticating the
-   # server to connected clients, masters or cluster peers.
-These files should be
-   # PEM formatted.
-   #
-   # tls-cert-file redis.crt
-   # tls-key-file redis.key
-   #
-   # If the key file is encrypted using a passphrase, it can be included here
-   # as well.
-   #
-   # tls-key-file-pass secret

-   # Normally Redis uses the same certificate for both server functions (accepting
-   # connections) and client functions (replicating from a master, establishing
-   # cluster bus connections, etc.).
-   #
-   # Sometimes certificates are issued with attributes that designate them as
-   # client-only or server-only certificates.
-In that case it may be desired to use
-   # different certificates for incoming (server) and outgoing (client)
-   # connections.
-To do that, use the following directives:
-   #
-   # tls-client-cert-file client.crt
-   # tls-client-key-file client.key
-   #
-   # If the key file is encrypted using a passphrase, it can be included here
-   # as well.
-   #
-   # tls-client-key-file-pass secret

-   # Configure a DH parameters file to enable Diffie-Hellman (DH) key exchange,
-   # required by older versions of OpenSSL (<3.0).
-Newer versions do not require
-   # this configuration and recommend against it.
-   #
-   # tls-dh-params-file redis.dh

-   # Configure a CA certificate(s) bundle or directory to authenticate TLS/SSL
-   # clients and peers.
-Redis requires an explicit configuration of at least one
-   # of these, and will not implicitly use the system wide configuration.
-   #
-   # tls-ca-cert-file ca.crt
-   # tls-ca-cert-dir /etc/ssl/certs

-   # By default, clients (including replica servers) on a TLS port are required
-   # to authenticate using valid client side certificates.
-   #
-   # If "no" is specified, client certificates are not required and not accepted.
-   # If "optional" is specified, client certificates are accepted and must be
-   # valid if provided, but are not required.
-   #
-   # tls-auth-clients no
-   # tls-auth-clients optional

-   # By default, a Redis replica does not attempt to establish a TLS connection
-   # with its master.
-   #
-   # Use the following directive to enable TLS on replication links.
-   #
-   # tls-replication yes

-   # By default, the Redis Cluster bus uses a plain TCP connection.
-To enable
-   # TLS for the bus protocol, use the following directive:
-   #
-   # tls-cluster yes

-   # By default, only TLSv1.2 and TLSv1.3 are enabled and it is highly recommended
-   # that older formally deprecated versions are kept disabled to reduce the attack surface.
-   # You can explicitly specify TLS versions to support.
-   # Allowed values are case insensitive and include "TLSv1", "TLSv1.1", "TLSv1.2",
-   # "TLSv1.3" (OpenSSL >= 1.1.1) or any combination.
-   # To enable only TLSv1.2 and TLSv1.3, use:
-   #
-   # tls-protocols "TLSv1.2 TLSv1.3"

-   # Configure allowed ciphers.
-See the ciphers(1ssl) manpage for more information
-   # about the syntax of this string.
-   #
-   # Note: this configuration applies only to <= TLSv1.2.
-   #
-   # tls-ciphers DEFAULT:!MEDIUM

-   # Configure allowed TLSv1.3 ciphersuites.
-See the ciphers(1ssl) manpage for more
-   # information about the syntax of this string, and specifically for TLSv1.3
-   # ciphersuites.
-   #
-   # tls-ciphersuites TLS_CHACHA20_POLY1305_SHA256

-   # When choosing a cipher, use the server's preference instead of the client
-   # preference.
-By default, the server follows the client's preference.
-   #
-   # tls-prefer-server-ciphers yes

-   # By default, TLS session caching is enabled to allow faster and less expensive
-   # reconnections by clients that support it.
-Use the following directive to disable
-   # caching.
-   #
-   # tls-session-caching no

-   # Change the default number of TLS sessions cached.
-A zero value sets the cache
-   # to unlimited size.
-The default size is 20480.
-   #
-   # tls-session-cache-size 5000

-   # Change the default timeout of cached TLS sessions.
-The default timeout is 300
-   # seconds.
-   #
-   # tls-session-cache-timeout 60

    ################################# GENERAL #####################################
    # By default Redis does not run as a daemon.
 Use 'yes' if you need it.
    # Note that Redis will write a pid file in /var/run/redis.pid when daemonized.
    # When Redis is supervised by upstart or systemd, this parameter has no impact.
    daemonize no

-   # If you run Redis from upstart or systemd, Redis can interact with your
-   # supervision tree.
-Options:
-   #   supervised no      - no supervision interaction
-   #   supervised upstart - signal upstart by putting Redis into SIGSTOP mode
-   #                        requires "expect stop" in your upstart job config
-   #   supervised systemd - signal systemd by writing READY=1 to $NOTIFY_SOCKET
-   #                        on startup, and updating Redis status on a regular
-   #                        basis.
-   #   supervised auto    - detect upstart or systemd method based on
-   #                        UPSTART_JOB or NOTIFY_SOCKET environment variables
-   # Note: these supervision methods only signal "process is ready."
-   #       They do not enable continuous pings back to your supervisor.
-   #
-   # The default is "no".
-To run under upstart/systemd, you can simply uncomment
-   # the line below:
-   #
-   # supervised auto

    # If a pid file is specified, Redis writes it where specified at startup
    # and removes it at exit.